-In particular, competent authorities responsible for consolidated supervision of EU parent credit institutions and credit institutions controlled by EU parent financial holding companies shall provide the competent authorities in other Member States who supervise subsidiaries of these parents with all relevant information.
-In determining the extent of relevant information, the importance of these subsidiaries within the financial system in those Member States shall be taken into account.
+In particular, competent authorities responsible for consolidated supervision of EU parent credit institutions and credit institutions controlled by EU parent financial holding companies or by EU parent mixed financial holding companies shall provide the competent authorities in other Member States who supervise subsidiaries of those parent undertakings with all relevant information.
+In determining the extent of relevant information, the importance of those subsidiaries within the financial system in those Member States shall be taken into account.